-- Outside corners: - If you program radius compensation, the control moves the tool around outside corners on a transitional arc.
-If necessary, the control reduces the feed rate at outside corners during, for example, large changes in direction - Inside corners: - The control calculates the intersection of the tool center paths at inside corners under radius compensation.
+If you program radius compensation, the control moves the tool around outside corners on a transitional arc.
+If necessary, the control reduces the feed rate at outside corners during, for example, large changes in direction

+Inside corners:

+The control calculates the intersection of the tool center paths at inside corners under radius compensation.
 Starting at this point, the tool moves along the next contour element.
 This prevents damage to the workpiece at the inside corners.
 As a result, the tool radius for a certain contour cannot be selected to be just any size.

-12.3 Tooth radius compensation for turning tools (option 50)
+12.3 Tool radius compensation (TRC) with lathe tools (#50 / #4-03-1)